How to Teach Yourself a Language - The Complete Process

 The solution?
 Translate that word from another language (French in my case).

-In the previous example, there's a simpler way to find the translation, which does not require the knowledge of French, but you should still understand how the technique works.
+In the previous example, there might be simpler ways to find the translation, which does not require the knowledge of French, but the point is to understand how the technique works so that you can use it when there are no obvious simple ways.

 You can even use this technique in the opposite scenario in which your partner tells you a word in his/her language and its translation in Google Translate doesn't make any sense.